Healthcare industry guide 60 min - Instant certificate

 How long does the healthcare Abrasive Wheels Course take?

-Is the certificate recognised by the HSE?
+Is the Abrasive Wheels Certificate recognised by the HSE and HSA?

 What happens if I fail the assessment?